 Undergraduate Law Programs Overview

-Undergraduate law programs such an associate's degree in paralegal studies or pre-law program offered as part of bachelor's degree can vary in scope and intention.
-Students may prepare for careers in the legal field or continue their education with enrollment in a Juris Doctor (J.D.) degree program at law school.
+Undergraduate law educational options such an associate's degree program in paralegal studies or a pre-law field of study offered as part of bachelor's degree program can vary in scope and intention.
+Students may prepare for supporting careers in the legal field and later pursue careers as lawyers by continuing their education with enrollment in a Juris Doctor (J.D.) degree program at a law school.